tdwg/website/conferences/2023/instructions-for-editors/index.md

 toc: true
 ---

-_Last updated 23 May 2023_
+_Last updated 25 May 2023_

 ## Role of editors

-Thank you for volunteering to review and/or edit abstracts submitted to your session.
-Your review will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform and will consist of a mark-up of the abstract using Track Changes (to correct spelling, grammar, and style) and Comments to ask questions and make suggestions about content. _There is no separate narrative review_.
-A single person will be identified within each group to serve as the Session Coordinator to organize the review process and communicate with authors during the review.
+Thank you for volunteering to assess, review and/or edit abstracts submitted to your session.
+Reviews will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform.
+Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author text and Comments to ask questions and make suggestions about content. _There is no separate narrative review_.
+A single person will be identified within each group to serve as the [Session Coordinator](#session-coordinator) to organize the review process and track its progress in a Google spreadsheet.

-It is your responsibility as editors (aka technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organization, the conference, and this journal.
+It is your responsibility as editors (aka technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance your session and the reputation of our organization, the conference, and this journal.

 All presentations (oral and posters) listed in the conference program are to be published before the conference in TDWG’s open access journal, Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/)).
 Your efforts will be credited as an editor of any collection on which you work (see [TDWG Proceedings 2023](https://biss.pensoft.net/collection/408/)).
+Those session organizers who are unavailable or unable to contribute to the editorial process will have their names removed from the list of editors and additional editors from the Program Committee may take their place as needed.

 If you feel unable to do this task, would like additional guidance, or help, please contact the [volume editors](#volume-editors) at <editor@tdwg.org>.
-We plan to conduct online training sessions in June for those needing a refresher or who are new to the ARPHA platform.

 ## What authors see

 Please review [TDWG 2023 instructions for abstract submission](/conferences/2023/instructions-for-abstract-submission/).
-This will help you understand the ARPHA workflow from the author’s point of view and what is expected of you.
-You will be notified of newly submitted abstracts via email from pensoft.net.
+This will help you understand the ARPHA workflow from the author’s point of view.
+If you elect to participate in this process, you will be automatically notified of newly submitted abstracts via email from pensoft.net.
 Be sure to whitelist this sender in your email client.

 ## Organize your team

+As session organizers, it is in your best interest to participate in the [preliminary assessment](#preliminary-assessment) and/or [editorial review process](#editorial-review-process) for abstracts submitted to your session.
+However, it is also understood that not everyone listed as an organizer for a session in the conference will be available during the month of July when this process will take place.
+To clarify who will participate the primary session organizer (listed first in the [session list](/conferences/2023/session-list/)) is asked to poll co-organizers to

-- Assess the strengths of each member of your team (i.e., among the organizers listed for your session)
+- Assess the willingness and availability of each co-organizer to participate
-  - Who has used ARPHA before as an author and/or editor?
-  - Who may need a refresher or extra training?
-  - Who can review for content and suitability for your session?
-  - Who can edit for language?
-  - Who is available in July, particularly 1–15 July for preliminary assessment?
-  - Who is diplomatic and comfortable communicating with authors and confident in setting and following up on deadlines for responses updating drafts?
+  - As a [Session editor](#session-editors) in the preliminary assessment (1–15 July) of abstracts submitted to your session.
+  - As a Session editor in the subsequent editorial review for content (commences as soon as an abstract passes preliminary review; must be available during July; can volunteer for both phases of the review).
+  - In a managerial role as [Session Coordinator](#session-coordinator) (one person), with the possibility of opting in to send feedback and correspond with authors about reviews (needs to be available all of July and if opting to correspond with authors, possibly first half of August).
-- Based on the results above, choose one person to act as [Session Coordinator](#session-coordinator), who will be responsible for coordinating the editorial process for your session and available throughout the month of July (or until all abstracts have been approved for publication).
-Due (see email sent to session organizers for link to form) no later than **15 June 2023**.
+- Based on the results above, the person performing the role of [Session Coordinator](#session-coordinator) should fill out the form (see email for link) no later than **15 June 2023**.
+If no one is available to fulfill the role, someone will be assigned by the [volume editors](#volume-editors).
+- Email <editor@tdwg.org> with questions regarding this process.

 ## Reviewer roles

 ### Session editors

-- Will review abstracts in two phases:
+- May participate in one or both phases of abstract review:
-  - [Preliminary assessment](#preliminary-assessment) of whether the abstract is within the scope of TDWG in general and your session in particular
+  - [Preliminary assessment](#preliminary-assessment) of whether the abstract is within the scope of TDWG in general and your session in particular (must be completed by **15 July**).
-  - [Editorial review process](#editorial-review-process) is a detailed examination of the abstract for content and language
+  - [Editorial review process](#editorial-review-process) is a detailed examination of the abstract for content and language (to be completed by **1 August**).
-- During the editorial review process, will suggest changes to wording using ARPHA’s [Track Changes](https://arpha.pensoft.net/tips/Track-Changes) or [Comment](https://arpha.pensoft.net/tips/Comments) features
+- During the editorial review process, will suggest changes to wording using ARPHA’s [Track Changes](https://arpha.pensoft.net/tips/Track-Changes) or [Comment](https://arpha.pensoft.net/tips/Comments) features.
 - Use [flags](#understanding-flags) in ARPHA to mark assessment and editing progress
-- Address editing tasks promptly to enable maximum time and flexibility for dealing with authors
+- Address editing tasks promptly to enable maximum time and flexibility for dealing with authors.
 - At least two people should review each abstract, addressing both language and content reviews.
+If not enough people are identified to serve in Session editor roles, they may be filled by members of the Program Committee.

 ### Session coordinator

+- In accepting this responsibility, must be available  throughout the month of July.
+If no one is identified as the Session coordinator (SC), one will be appointed by the volume editors.
-- Communicate a strategy and timeline to your team for achieving editorial progress and goals
+- Communicates a strategy and timeline to session editors for achieving editorial progress and goals.
-- May participate as a session editor in the assessment and review process
+- May participate as a session editor in the assessment and/or review process.
-- If no one feels qualified to review for language, please notify the editors <editor@tdwg.org>
+- Keeps the Abstract Tracking spreadsheet (ATS) up-to-date (link provided separately).
+- Uses the ATS to fill in the **order of presentation by 15 August** for the session as it will appear in the conference program.
+- Notifies the volume editors <editor@tdwg.org> with issues meeting timelines or a lack of session reviewers qualified for any part of the review.
 - Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them
-- `Validate` the abstract to see that character limit is not exceeded
-- `Send feedback` to authors based on session reviewers comments
-- Provide a deadline for dealing with revisions (no more than 1 week)
-- Follow up with authors that appear not to have seen the notification that revisions are required (do this outside of ARPHA, using a personal email that references the ARPHA ID of the abstract)
-- Encourage prompt conference registration by presenters
-- Work with authors, reviewers, and volume editors (<editor@tdwg.org>) to reach the target to flag to approve the abstract (volume editors will make the final approval for publication).
+- May **opt-in** to communicating needed revisions with authors via `Send feedback` (may extend commitment into August or until all abstracts are flagged as `approve`.
+The default responsibility for corresponding with authors is that of the [Volume editors](#volume-editors).
+- Helps ensure that presenters register promptly for the conference.

 ### Volume editors

 - Provide a link to the abstract tracking spreadsheet (ATS) to all session coordinators for tracking progress of the preliminary assessment and editorial review.
+- Communicate with authors about required revisions (after SC has flagged abstract with `revise`) if SC does not opt-in.
 - Have access to all abstracts in the volume, should questions arise.
 - Work with session coordinators to ensure that deadlines are met.
 - Notify authors (outside of ARPHA) of the provisional acceptance of their abstracts for presentation at the conference